tuxtof/labs/calm/lab5/calm_workshop_lab5_api.rst

 If all was successfull you should find a directory */root/automation/solution/*

-Edit */root/automation/solution/config.py* and set the connection variables for your assigned cluster.
-Make sure the values are within quotes(**"some_value"**) as showb below:
+Edit */root/automation/solution/config.py* and set the connection variables (i.e. *user, passwd, ipaddress*) using the associated information for your assigned cluster.
+Make sure the values are within quotes(**"some_value"**) as follows:

 .. code-block:: python